bencooling/csv-to-html/README.md

 ### Overview
 This grunt plugin provides a simple task to compile a HTML file from a data source (csv file) and a template (mustache/handlebars file).

+Why csv?
+Spreadsheets are understood by most non technical minded users who might be supplying content for a web project.

+The csv file can have two special data formats: json and markdown.
+To include these formats, have the columns prefixed with `json_` or `markdown_`.
+JSON data can represent arrays and objects which can be used in template sections, while markdown allows formatted copy to be inserted into templates.

 In your project's Gruntfile, add a section named `csv_to_html` to the data object passed into `grunt.initConfig()`.

     grunt.initConfig({